rsdoiel/antenna/snapshots.md

 <li>Using ChatGPT Canvas and o3, since unlike Claude Artifacts a Canvas can fetch data from remote URLs if you allow-list that domain.
 I later found out that <a href="https://chatgpt.com/share/687948b7-e8b8-8006-a450-0c07bdfd7f85">this had worked</a> when I viewed it on my laptop, but on my phone it threw errors so I gave up on it.</li>
 <li>Uploading the JSON to Claude and telling it to build an artifact that read the file directly - this <a href="https://claude.ai/share/25297074-37a9-4583-bc2f-630f6dea5c5d">failed with an error</a> "undefined is not an object (evaluating 'window.fs.readFile')".
 The Claude 4 system prompt <a href="https://simonwillison.net/2025/May/25/claude-4-system-prompt/#artifacts-the-missing-manual">had lead me to expect this to work</a>, I'm not sure why it didn't.</li>
 <li>Having Claude copy the full JSON into the artifact.
 This took too long - typing out 63KB of JSON is not a sensible use of LLM tokens, and it flaked out on me when my connection went intermittent driving through a tunnel.</li>
 <li>Telling Claude to fetch from the URL to that schedule JSON instead.
-This was my last resort because the Claude Artifacts UI blocks access to external URLs, so you have to copy and paste the code out to a separate interface (on an iPhone, which still lacks a "select all" button) so it's a frustrating process.</li>
+This was my last resort because the Claude Artifacts UI blocks access to external URLs, so you have to copy and paste the code out to a separate interface (on an iPhone, which still lacks a "select all" button) making for a frustrating process.</li>
 </ol>
 <p>That final option worked!
 Here's the full sequence of prompts I used with Claude to get to a working implementation - <a href="https://claude.ai/share/e391bbcc-09a2-4f86-9bec-c6def8fc8dc9">full transcript here</a>:</p>
 <blockquote>